 A specific task of the project will investigate predictability of wind power for longer-term horizons up to 7 days ahead.
-Such forecasts, for which there is limited experience today, are useful for example for maintenance planning.
+Such forecasts, for which there is limited experience today, are useful for example for planning maintenance operations.

-7. Forecasting software platform.
+7. A Next Generation Forecasting Platform.